Dr. Monica Brown, DSOM, LAc

 I’m a Southern queer human born in the Piedmont of North Carolina and raised along the banks of the Mississippi in Memphis.
 I began my study of medicine in the mountains of Southern Appalachia and deepened it in the forests of the Pacific Northwest.
 I have a deep reverence for the land and the histories it holds that have shaped me.
-I now live and practice in the Dutchtown neighborhood of Saint Louis, back to what feels like a home on the Mississippi.
+I now call Saint Louis home and live and practice on the Southside in the Dutchtown.

 Much of my life's attention turns towards studying and experiencing the natural world, the body, relationships, ecosystems, social movements, and the impacts of structural oppression and our individual and collective traumas on our health.
 This experience and connection is always present as a backdrop to our work together.